veelenga/KrainaPonadYse/en.md

         <span>Bank:</span> JSC UNIVERSAL BANK <br/>
         <span>City:</span> KYIV, UKRAINE <br/>
         <span>Swift code:</span> UNJSUAUKXXX<br/>
         <span>Details of payment:</span> It is very important to specify the purpose of the payment correctly.
-Choose the option you want depending on who sent the payment.
+Choose the option you want depending on who sends the payment.

         <br/> <br/>
         1. Details of payment for individual transfers: